map5nl/map5topo.nl/docs/src/create/data.md

 ## 3. DEM

 NB: this step is only required if you ever need to prepare DEM.
-Normally you download the already prepared files for Hillshade and Contours via `./download.sh dem` (see above).
+Normally you download the already prepared files for Hillshade and Contours via `tools/download.sh dem` (see above).

 To prepare entire NL you will need storage for about 600GB.
-If you only download the already prepared (dem/output) files, about 60GB is needed.
+If you only download the already prepared (dem/output) files, about 100GB is needed.
+All DEM processing is initiated from the `tools/dem` dir.

+The processing is MAP_AREA-aware, so you can test for small areas.

 ### Download Ready files

 Use this to download entire NL (hillshade and contours in 5m and 05m).
 No local preparation needed:

 ``` {.bash linenums="1"}